| Office | |

 yioldac@eduhk.hk

-Yusuf’s work has been published in leading academic journals, including Higher Education, Studies in Higher Education, Scientometrics, Educational Management Administration & Leadership and the British Journal of Educational Studies.
-He received several awards for his contributions, including the Research and Knowledge Transfer Excellence Award from Hong Kong Lingnan University in 2023 and the Newer Researchers Prize from the Society for Research into Higher Education, UK, in 2022.
+His scholarship has been published in leading academic journals, including Higher Education, Studies in Higher Education, Scientometrics, Educational Management Administration & Leadership, and the British Journal of Educational Studies.
+In recognition of his contributions, he has received several prestigious awards, such as the Research and Knowledge Transfer Excellence Award from Hong Kong Lingnan University (2023) and the Newer Researchers Prize from the Society for Research into Higher Education, UK (2022).
+Dr Oldac also contributes to the academic community as Associate Editor of the Journal Higher Education Evaluation and Development and serves on the editorial boards of several scholarly journals.

 Knowledge production